Kasipallot/Futuboard/README.md

 Deployment instructions:

-Deployment to Azure and other SaaS platforms
+Deployment to Azure and other PaaS platforms

 ## Frontend